farhan-navas/data-helper/README.md

 ## Deployment

-I'm planning to deploy this app using Railway as I will be able to easily host both the Python FastAPI backend as well as the Next.js frontend.
+I used Railway to deploy this app as I will be able to easily host both the Python FastAPI backend as well as the Next.js frontend, using a Monorepo config.
+The link to my live site is included in the repo bio, do check it out!